rotationalio/rotational.io/content/en/blog/2024-05-08-to-llm-or-not-to-llm-that-is-the-question-part-1.md

 description: "When it comes to AI projects, be cautious about the hype around cutting-edge technologies that make promises they can't deliver"
 ---

 We have seen a proliferation of Large Language Models (LLMs) due to the popularity of ChatGPT.
 LLMs are responsible for the current AI revolution as companies seek to replicate the success of OpenAI.
+Is this a strategy your company should try to emulate?

 <!--more-->